Teshik-Tash 1: Controversy

-The Teshik-Tash skull’s dental analysis placed the age of the hominid between 8–9 years old at the time of death.
+The Teshik-Tash skull’s dental analysis placed the age of the hominin between 8–9 years old at the time of death.
 The size of the skull was relatively larger than that of a modern child’s skull of the same age.
 Archaeologists suggested that this was because Neanderthals have a faster rate of growth than modern Homo sapiens adolescences.
 The skull is larger and taller and exhibited typical Neanderthal traits such as an occipital bun, oval-shaped foramen magnum, shovel-shaped incisors, supraorbital ridge, and the absence of a strong chin.
 Other midfacial features of the skull such as the lingual of the mandibular foramen were said to be more characteristic of modern humans than Neanderthals.
 The morphological features of the Teshik-Tash skull lead researchers to question the classification as some argued that it was closer in morphological association with Upper Paleolithic Homo sapiens.
 Statistical analysis of 27 linear measurements placed the Teshik-Tash skull and mandible outside the variation of the Neanderthals and associated it with Upper Paleolithic humans.